WATCH: Traffic Cameras Show Orange Skies in Bay Area

 Continuing Coverage

-Shades of orange and yellow fill the Bay Area sky.
+Shades of orange and yellow filled the Bay Area sky today.
 See 'apocalyptic' images here.

 Main Navigation